MisterAzix/technical-test-bforbank/README.md

 The microservice is built using Java, Spring Boot, SQL, and Maven.
 It exposes a REST API for managing the MoneyPots.

+## What could be improved ?
+- Add rights management with a canExecute method at usecase level
+- Add Deployment
+- Add environment management (to prepare deployment)
+- Add E2E tests
+- Add coverage check to prevent pull request to be merged if test coverage is not enough
+- Add a small front to interact with the API

 ## Installation Guide

 ### Prerequisites